We hope you had a happy Easter and we are so happy to have you all back.

-What will we be learning in Year 3?
+What will learning look like this term in Year 3

 How you can support your child?